khulnasoft/AiKit/docs/overview/contributing/open_tasks.rst

 Once you have finished the implementation of one of these functions, uncomment it from the list.

-The location of :code:`test_numpy_inner` should mirror the location of its corresponding function, this time in :code:`ivy_tests/test_ivy/test_frontends/[backend]`.
+The location of :code:`test_numpy_inner` should mirror the location of its corresponding function, this time in :code:`aikit_tests/test_aikit/test_frontends/[backend]`.

 If you're unsure about where to put the function you're working on, explore the content of these files to see if you can find a similar function.
 In :code:`matrix_and_vector_products.py`, we can see other functions such as :code:`outer` that are similar to :code:`inner`.
 This is confirmation that we've found the correct place!
-If many of the files are empty and you're unsure where to place your function, feel free to ask the member of the Ivy team reviewing your PR.
+If many of the files are empty and you're unsure where to place your function, feel free to ask the member of the Aikit team reviewing your PR.

 Frontend checklist
 ~~~~~~~~~~~~~~~~~~